beykyle/osiris/README.md

 Windows runtime requirements
 ----------------------------

-On Windows, the Visual C++ 2015 redistributable packages are a runtime requirement for this project.
+On Windows, the Visual `c++` 2015 redistributable packages are a runtime requirement for this project.
 It can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 If you use the Anaconda python distribution, you may require the Visual Studio